Heimdal

 Pulsedive

-The free community threat intelligence platform Pulsedive compiles open source feeds (examining huge numbers of IPs, domains, and URLs gathered from feeds and user submissions around the world), enriches IOCs and runs them using a risk-scoring algorithm that enhances data quality.
+The free community threat intelligence database Pulsedive compiles open source feeds (examining huge numbers of IPs, domains, and URLs gathered from feeds and user submissions around the world), enriches IOCs and runs them using a risk-scoring algorithm that enhances data quality.

 Users can use Pulsedive to submit, find, correlate, and update IOCs, as well as list risk factors as to why IOCs are considered threats.